 More-Drunk Andrea, you see, still has the ability to say stock therapist things (and be darn proud of it).
 She repeatedly emphasizes, for instance, some needed reassurance that it’s not Kimmy’s fault that people like her mom have abandoned her.

-This insight carries Kimmy Schmidt into the 13th and last episode that involves finding and confronting Mom (Lisa Kudrow) and accepting some harsh realities—just as you now have to accept that my over-sharing stops here.
+This insight carries Kimmy Schmidt into the 13th episode (final) that involves finding and confronting Mom (Lisa Kudrow) and accepting some harsh realities—just as you now have to accept that my over-sharing stops here.
 I mean, it is the cliffhanger, you know.